science108/learning-neural-networks/README.md

 # 2 Understanding Neural networks
 In all AI chaos and debates whether AI can become conscious or not i had in mind a piece of sand and transistors stack together.
 So following my passion and curiosity i wanted to understand how neural networks indeed made computers look more smarter than simple 0, 1's and what's the math behind it ?
-After digging a bit more i understood its still simple operations mixed with statistics but this time on a much bigger amount od numbers organised in an construct called tensors to make it faster for computer to digest.

 So i started to learn neural networks from scratch.
 I started by learning the course of Andrey Karpathy from OpenAI (10h available on Youtube) where I learned

 nn_manually.ipynb